 Taxi Information Line: 0761 064 000

-If you are dissatisfied with the response from the complaints officer you have the option of making a complaint to the Office of the Ombudsman, whose role is to independently examine complaints from members of the public who feel they have been unfairly treated by public bodies.
+If you are unhappy with the response from your enquiry/complaint you have the option of making a complaint to the Office of the Ombudsman, whose role is to independently examine complaints from members of the public who feel they have not been treated fairly by public bodies.
 There is no charge for this service.

-If you are a child or young person under 18, or an adult who knows a child (who you feel) has been unfairly treated, or you are not satisfied with our decision on your complaint, you can contact the Ombudsman for Children’s Office.
+If you are a child or young person under 18, or an adult who knows a child (who you feel) has been unfairly treated, or you are disappointed with our decision on your complaint, you can contact the Ombudsman for Children’s Office.